joekariuki/meetminds/docs/feature-roadmap.md

 ### 4. In-App Feedback System

-- Allow users to submit feedback directly from the application
+- Allow users to submit feedback directly from the application through a modal dialog
-- Send feedback as email to support@meetminds.ai
+- Send feedback as email to support@meetminds.ai using Resend or similar email service
-- Include context information (user ID, page location, timestamp)
+- Include context information (user ID, page location, timestamp, browser information)
-- Support for both general feedback and bug reports
+- Support for both general feedback and bug reports with categorized feedback types
+- Implement a user-friendly form with rating system and detailed text input
+- Add keyboard shortcut (e.g., Ctrl/Cmd + F) to quickly access feedback dialog
+- Similar to Neon's in-app feedback feature with a floating feedback button in the bottom right corner
+- Store feedback submissions in database for future reference and analytics
+- Implement rate limiting to prevent spam submissions

 ### 5. Network Status Notifications